Scylardor/vtkTexturingHelper/README.md

 I made an article on this subject, if you're interested in what's in here, you'll probably want to read it: http://scylardor.fr/2013/05/06/making-multi-texturing-work-with-vtk/

-WHY AND HOW IT WOKRS
+WHY AND HOW IT WORKS
 --------------------
 VTK doesn't handle well multitexturing out of the box.